hbc/NGS_Data_Analysis_Course/sessionI/lessons/01_the_filesystem.md

 > Only a certain number of commands are stored and displayed with `history`, there is a way to modify this to store a different number.

-**Other handy command-related shortcuts**
+**Other handy keyboard shortcuts**

-* \^-c will cancel the command you are writing, and give you a fresh prompt.
+* control+c will cancel the command you are writing, and give you a fresh prompt.

-* \^-a will bring you to the start of the command you are writing.
+* control+a will bring you to the start of the command you are writing.

 ****